CarinaLR/infinite-scroll/README.md

 ## Setup

 ```
-# server -contains the api folder that separates our server-side from the client-side.
+# server -contains the api folder, and separating the backend from the frontend.
 # server.js -the core of the project structure connects the app with the database, configuring our express middleware and parsing our data for each call, providing a port to our localhost.
-# index.js -determines the paths for each view function.
-Connects the HTTPrequest waiting for a matching response from views.py.
-Here we define the routes and arguments that we would need in order to fetch the data.
+# index.js -configure the middleware specific to this router.
-# pins.js -determines the paths for each view function.
-Connects the HTTPrequest waiting for a matching response from views.py.
-Here we define the routes and arguments that we would need in order to fetch the data.
+# pins.js -determines the paths for each API endpoint.
+Connects the HTTP request fetch the data and send the response in JSON format.
+Here we define the routes and arguments that we would need to fetch the data.

+# infinite-scroll -contains all the frontend modules, here we store all client-side modules, needed to connect to our backend and display it to the DOM.
-# infinite-scroll -the core of the project structure connects the app with the database and all the corresponding paths, configuring our express middleware and parsing our data for each call, providing a port to our localhost.
+# src folder -the core of the frontend structure connects and renders our components and hooks.
-# src folder -gives a perspective of how each table of the database looks like and what data types are referring to.
-# Hooks folder -gives a perspective of how each table of the database looks like and what data types are referring to.
-# Layout folder -gives a perspective of how each table of the database looks like and what data types are referring to.
+# Hooks folder -contains useInfScroll and useSearch custom hooks, need it to set state using in our components, in a modular reusing way.
+# Layout folder -contains Layout.js, Home.js, and Header.js which are our components used to implement infinite scrolling implementing functional component,s and utilizing react hooks.
+# App.js -Wraps the Layout component, which at the same time wraps the Header and Home components allowing them to render in the application.
-# public folder -contains ` assets` folder which contains the css file with the stylesheet, all images using in the application, javascript file and a `readme` folder which contains the images for the readme file.
+# public folder -contains ` assets` folder which contains the css file with the stylesheet and templates, all images using in the readme file, javascript file which also supports the template used.

-# App.js -connects the client-side with the server-side, here all the APIs calls are made to fetch information from the database.
-The path using in our fetch request has to match with the path on our urls.py to connect with the view function and retrieve information.
-AJAX calls are also to prevent refresh/ reloading the webpage which makes our app run fast.
-This file is where gets to work all the functionality of our app to be displayed and interact with the user.
+React Hooks allows to break down the logic.
+Allows to reuse the component, and bringing in that logic to other components, providing stateless components which means, having a functional component.

 ```